VanWeapon/ChapterMaster/docs/CHEATCODES.md

     - `tomb_world` - destroy tomb world mission.
 Needs at least 1 planet with a dormant necron tomb on the map
     - `ethereal` - not implemented yet
     - `tyranid_organism` - capture tyranis mission
+    - `demon` clear demon world mission.
+Requires at least one planet to have demons on it

 ### Disposition: